+The Company reserves the right to cancel the Offering in its entirety or in part any time until they have received the full payment for the Offered Shares.
 The cancellation shall be announced on the web-site of the Estonian Financial Supervision Authority (www.fi.ee) and through NASDAQ OMX Tallinn.